 Telogen is the resting phase.
 During this phase, the hair follicle is entirely at rest, and the club hair is completely formed.
 It lasts weeks to months, and at the end of this phase, the hair falls out, and new hair begins to form.
 About 25 to 100 telogen hairs are shed each day typically.

 During the latter two phases, the hair follicle is “hibernating” and relatively immune to any hair removal treatment.

 HOW MANY TREATMENTS ARE NEEDED?

-Although laser hair removal effectively reduces the number of hair follicles and slows the hair growth, it does not guarantee permanent hair removal.
+Although laser hair removal effectively reduces the number of hair follicles and slows hair growth, it does not guarantee permanent hair removal.
 It typically takes multiple laser hair removal treatments to provide an extended hair-free period.
 Periodic maintenance treatments might be needed as well.

 WHO CAN BENEFIT FROM LASER HAIR REMOVAL?

 Anyone can benefit from laser hair removal.
 However, hair color and skin type influence the success of laser hair removal.
 Laser hair removal is most effective for people with light skin and dark hair because the laser light targets the melanin (pigment) in the hair.

 However, technological advances have made laser hair removal an option for people with darker skin types.
 At SkinRenew Laser & Cosmetic Surgery, powered by the precision and flexibility of dual laser systems of Quanta Light Series (755 nm Alexandrite and 1064 nm Nd: YAG), we can provide treatments to almost any skin type safely and effectively.